 4.1.1 The ecological value of SOVs, Quadrats and Habitat Areas for breeding birds was determined by considering the habitat evaluation of each area combined with the value of the breeding bird assemblage present.
-The ecological value of remaining Habitat Areas in each route section was determined by an initial evaluation of habitat potential for breeding birds combined with the knowledge of the breeding bird assemblages found in adjacent representative Quadrats or SOVs.
+The ecological value of remaining Habitat Areas in each route section was determined by an initial evaluation of habitat potential for breeding birds combined with the knowledge of the breeding bird assemblages found in adjacent representative Quadrats or SOVs (refer to sections 2.4.3 and 2.4.4).